wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 1. From the **Event type** dropdown, select an [event type](#event-types).
 ![](/images/artifacts/artifact_webhook_select_event.png)
-2. (Optional) If you selected **A new version of an artifact is created in a collection** event, provide the name of the artifact collection that the automation should respond to from the **Artifact collection** dropdown.
+2. If you selected **A new version of an artifact is created in a collection** event, provide the name of the artifact collection that the automation should respond to from the **Artifact collection** dropdown.
 ![](/images/artifacts/webhook_new_version_artifact.png)
 3. Select **Webhooks** from the **Action type** dropdown.
 4. Click on the **Next step** button.